danomatika/loaf/README.md

 A quick overview of using Lua and the Lua bindings for openFrameworks can be found in the [ofxLua readme](https://github.com/danomatika/ofxLua#of-api-bindings).

 The best place to start is to look at the examples included with loaf zip and on the [loaf Github repo](https://github.com/danomatika/loaf/tree/master/examples).
-Another useful source is the [ofxLua example scripts](https://github.com/danomatika/ofxLua/tree/master/luaExample/bin/data/scripts).

 ### loaf Commandline Options